jeremytammik/tbc/a/1962_dynamo_planet_risk.md

 The pure Revit API will give you the greatest flexibility.
 The Dynamo framework may possibly offer predefined existing libraries and packages that you can use, and you may find it easier to learn.
 That is a question of taste.

-But, first things first: what do you have, what do you need, and how to achieve it optimally in the UI, applying best practices?
+But first things first: what do you have, what do you need, and how to achieve it optimally in the UI, applying best practices?

 <center>
 <img src="img/dynamo_for_revit.png" alt="Dynamo for Revit" title="Dynamo for Revit" width="600"/> <!-- 960 x 540 -->